tartley/tartley.github.io/posts/the-hidden-layer.md

 **Update**: For years afterwards, I have felt guilty about this scathing review, mortified by the idea that the author stumbled across it and was genuinely upset.
 I'm so sorry!
 It's me, it's not you.
+You've written a novel, of that you should be proud.
+I've written a crappy blog, of which I should be ashamed.